douyouzhe/system-design/tech-stacks/kafka/README.md

 # Kafka
 * Official definition: Kafka is an open-source **distributed** event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
-* Kafka adopts **Pub/Sub** model where the publishers publish messages of certain categories (topics) and the subscribers can consume according to their interests.
+* Kafka adopts the **Pub/Sub** model where the publishers publish messages of certain categories (topics) and the subscribers can consume according to their interests.
-* Kafka is **much more** than a Message Queue (MQ), compared to ActiveMQ and RabbitMQ....
+* Kafka is **much more** than a Message Queue (MQ), compared to ActiveMQ and RabbitMQ...

 ## Major use cases:
 * peak traffic buffering/handling: the traffic varies a lot during peak hours - lunchtime for DoorDash and PrimeDay for Amazon.
 * services decoupling: Kafka publishers and subscribers are already decoupled in the sense that they do not communicate with one another directly.
-It is very useful when you have multiple data sources and streams. *Kakfa Mirror is a special technique used widely to move data from between different datalakes or datazones*
+It is very useful when you have multiple data sources and streams. *Kakfa Mirror is a special technique used widely to move data from between different databases or data zones*
 * asynchronous communications: make non-essential steps async for better user experience.

 ## Pub/Sub Model